Neo-Babylonian Empire: Domestic architecture

 Typical residential houses from the Neo-Babylonian period were composed of a central unroofed courtyard surrounded on all four sides by suites of rooms.
 Some larger houses contained two or (rarely, in exceptionally large houses) three courtyards.
 Each of the sides of the courtyard had a central door, leading into the main room of each side, from which one could access the other smaller rooms of the houses.
 Most houses appear to have been oriented from the southeast to the northwest, with the main living area (the largest room) being located at the southeastern side.
 The exterior walls of houses were unadorned, blank and windowless.
 The main entrance was typically located on the end of the house furthest away from the main living area.
 Houses of people of higher status were generally free-standing, while houses of lower status could share an outer wall with a neighboring house.

 Houses in the Neo-Babylonian period were constructed mostly of sundried mudbrick.
 Baked bricks, such as the ones used in Nebuchadnezzar's great walls, were used for certain parts, such as the paving in rooms which were to be exposed to water and in the courtyard.
-Roofs were composed of straw-tempered murd overlaying reeds or reed matting, which in turn overlaid local timbers.
+Roofs were composed of straw-tempered mud overlaying reeds or reed matting, which in turn overlaid local timbers.